 On the downside, lines can be long, even with this restriction.
-But if you plan ahead to fill up your tank while you’re already at Costco, you’ll definitely see major savings compared to rivals Sam’s Club and BJ’s down the street.
+But if you decide to fill up your tank while you’re already at Costco, you’ll see major savings over rivals Sam’s Club and BJ’s.

 Organic and Health Foods

 You can save significantly on both organic dry goods and fresh foods, especially if you line up your purchases with a Costco savings event.
-Not only can you find quality organic meats, but there’s also a fine selection of dairy products, including Kerrygold grass-fed butter.
+In addition to quality organic meats, there’s a fine selection of dairy products, including Kerrygold grass-fed butter.
 Again, the trick here is to make sure you can use these things before they perish.

 If you’re a daily smoothie drinker, take a look at their frozen organic fruit selection, which is also competitive.
 Other popular and cost-effective healthy choices at Costco include raw honey, almond butter, hemp hearts, and kombucha.
 There are frequent organic sales that can help you stock up and save in this category as well.

-Costco offers tons of pantry items that don’t go bad quickly and are much cheaper than your local grocery store, making them good choices for bulk buying.
-Common spices, for example, can be found for just a few dollars in a large 10-ounce jar, while normal grocery stores would make you pay a similar price for a fraction of the size.
+Costco offers tons of pantry items that don’t go bad quickly.
+They’re also much cheaper than your local grocery store, making them good choices for bulk buying.
+For example, common spices can be found for just a few dollars in a large 10-ounce jar.
+Regular grocery stores would make you pay a similar price for a fraction of the size.

 Other staples like flour can be purchased inexpensively — if you don’t mind buying a 25-pound bag.
 You can also find coupons every couple of months for storage items like Ziploc bags or saran wrap.